-They found that both fructose and glucose, which together form sucrose, block the production of a key protein called Roc, which is required for colonization of this beneficial bacterium in the gut.
+They found that both fructose and glucose, which together form sucrose, block the production of a key protein called Roc, which is required for the colonization of this beneficial bacterium in the gut.
 When researchers engineered a strain of the bacterium that did not silence Roc in response to fructose and glucose, the engineered strain had a colonization advantage in the guts of mice on a high sucrose/glucose diet.

 “The role of diet in the gut microbiota goes farther than just providing nutrients,” Groisman said.
 “It appears that carbohydrates like sugar can act as signaling molecules as well.”

-Yale’s Guy Townsend is first author of the study, which was primarily funded by Yale University and the National Institutes of Health.
+Yale’s Guy Townsend is the first author of the study, which was primarily funded by Yale University and the National Institutes of Health.